adamchainz/django-mysql/docs/models.rst

         .. attribute:: return_approx_int=True

-            When ``True``, an ``int`` is not returned (when not falling back), but instead a subclass called ``ApproximateInt``.
-This is for all intents and purposes an ``int``, apart from when cast to ``str``, it renders as e.g. **'Approximately 12345'**.
-Useful for templates you can't edit (e.g. the admin) where you must communicate the number is not 100% accurate.
+            When ``True``, an ``int`` is not returned (excpet when falling back), but instead a subclass called ``ApproximateInt``.
+This is for all intents and purposes an ``int``, apart from when cast to ``str``, it renders as e.g. **'Approximately 12345'** (internationalization included).
+Useful for templates you can't edit (e.g. the admin) and you want to communicate that the number is not 100% accurate.

         .. attribute:: min_size=1000

-            A threshold number at which the approximate count is returned.
-If the approximate count is less that this number, ``count()`` will be returned instead, since it should be so small as to not bother your database.
-Set to ``0`` to disable this behaviour and always return an approximation.
+            The threshold at which to use the approximate algorithm; if the approximate count comes back as less that this number, ``count()`` will be called and returned instead, since it should be so small as to not bother your database.
+Set to ``0`` to disable this behaviour and always return the approximation.

-            The default of ``1000`` is a bit pessimistic; most tables won't take long when calling ``COUNT(*)`` on tens of thosuands of rows, but it could for very wide tables (lots of long fields), and we want this to 'just work' everywhere.
+            The default of ``1000`` is a bit pessimistic - most tables won't take long when calling ``COUNT(*)`` on tens of thousands of rows, but it *could* be slow for very wide tables.

     .. method:: count_tries_approx(activate=False, \
                                    fall_back=True, \
                                    return_approx_int=True, \
                                    min_size=1000)

-            This is the magic method to make pre-existing code, such as Django's admin, work with ``approx_count``.
+            This is the 'magic' method to make pre-existing code, such as Django's admin, work with ``approx_count``.
 Calling
             ``count_tries_approx`` sets the QuerySet up such that then calling ``count`` will call ``approx_count`` instead, with the given arguments.

             To unset this, call ``count_tries_approx`` with ``activate=False``.
-            All the other arguments are passed to ``approx_count`` later.

             To 'fix' an Admin class with this, simply do the following (assuming ``Author`` inherits from ``django_mysql``'s ``Model``)::